MolochVentures/moloch/README.md

 This project includes Buidler tasks for deploying and using DAOs and Pools.

+Note that if you are using the Moloch contract outside of this repo, it must be compiled with the solidity optimizer enabled (runs=200), or attempting to deploy it will result in an out-of-gas exception.

 #### Deploying a new DAO

 Follow this instructions to deploy a new DAO: